J35HN/J35HN.github.io/index.md

         canvas = document.getElementById("gameCanvas");
         canvasContext = canvas.getContext("2d");

+        // Set paddles to middle of the height canvas, with an offset of 1 to the sides. playerPaddleX = 1;
+        playerPaddleY = canvas.height / 2 - PADDLE_HEIGHT / 2;
         opponentPaddleX = canvas.width - PADDLE_WIDTH - 1;
         opponentPaddleY = canvas.height / 2 - PADDLE_HEIGHT / 2;